 The Month After Surgery: More Protection Is Needed

 Within a month of your surgery, the pain and discomfort you once felt should be less acute.
 Your eye has started to heal from the trauma of surgery, and sensations of pain and burning may be fading as a result.
 That does not mean that your eye does not need continued protection.

 Your doctor may ask you to continue to use eye drops during this time period, and it may remain unsafe for you to expose your eye to contaminated water, dust, or debris.

 You need to see your doctor regularly during this time period, so your doctor can monitor your recovery and advise you if something is amiss.
 You’ll generally see your doctor for another follow-up appointment one to two weeks following cataract surgery.

 The American Academy of Ophthalmology reports that some swelling can persist in the months after surgery, and that swelling can make your vision seem blurred.
 In most cases, that swelling will resolve as the eye heals.
 But your doctor will continue to test your vision and offer help if it does not clear.

 Once your vision has stabilized and is clear, you may need glasses.
-In fact, according to Mayo Clinic, most people need glasses after cataract surgery, although not everyone needs to wear glasses all the time.
+In fact, most people need glasses after cataract surgery, although not everyone needs to wear glasses all the time.
 Your doctor can provide you with an appropriate prescription once you are no longer experiencing vision changes.
 You may be able to undergo vision tests for prescription glasses at the one-month mark.

 8 Weeks After Surgery: Healing Is Complete